 The internship provides intensive, clinical, and administrative experience with a variety of clinical disorders under the direct supervision of a master clinician.
-Pre-requisite: Students must have a 3.00 G.P.A. in the major prior to enrollment, and approval of the Communication Disorders faculty prior to enrollment.
+Prerequisite: Students must have a 3.00 G.P.A. in the major prior to enrollment, and approval of the Communication Disorders faculty prior to enrollment.
+CMDS majors only.